m00racle/newPong/readme.md

 1. The Pixemania is also a good retro font with the touch of the shadow.
 1. The base font I took from the course's GitHub repo.

+WARNING: BUG:
+[ ] the player 1 pad only moves upwards no matter the key pressed!!

 Pong day 3 TODO:
 [ ] learn how to make class like object in Lua
 [ ] all the properties and method such as movement of pads and ball must be encapsulated in this class.